derk/friendship_app/README.md

 `$ cd friendship_app`

 `$ ionic serve`
-### To emulate Adroid Make sure all dependencies have been installed.
+### To emulate Android make sure all dependencies have been installed

 - [haxm link for intel hardware acceleration for mac](https://confluence.nubic.northwestern.edu/download/attachments/1802317/haxm-macosx_r04.zip?version=1&modificationDate=1404249630272&api=v2)
 - The Intel accelerator is found in the Extras folder of SDK